boyter/scc/README.md

 By default `scc` will output to the console.
 However you can produce output in other formats if you require.

-The different options are `tabular, wide, json, csv, cloc-yaml, html, html-table, sql, sql-insert`.
+The different options are `tabular, wide, json, csv, csv-stream, cloc-yaml, html, html-table, sql, sql-insert`.

 Note that you can write `scc` output to disk using the `-o, --output` option.
 This allows you to specify a file to write your output to.
 For example `scc -f html -o output.html` will run `scc` against the current directory, and output